Learn who we are and how we serve our community

 The South End apartment building, which is close to restaurant row on Tremont Street, boasts ground-floor commercial tenants like Tatte Bakery & Cafe, CVS, Chase bank, Otto Pizza and Shore Leave bar and restaurant.

 UDR’s 345 Harrison in Boston’s South End offers on-site retail, as well as proximity to off-site retailers and restaurants.
-Whole Foods Market is across the street from the Property Management Advisors-managed apartment building.
+Whole Foods Market is across the street from the Project Management Advisors-managed apartment building.
 Credit: Robert Benson

 Nearby operators include Whole Foods Market, sushi restaurant Fuji at Ink Block, the Capital One Cafe and Yellow Door Taqueria.
 “The design of the multifamily provides unique internal and external views, and given the strong architecture, it doesn’t feel like a crowded, vertical mixed-use project,” Rihani noted.
 “It’s a great example of retail and residential coming together in a synergistic way.”

-Property Management Advisors’ Omar Rihani describes the retail and residential at Boston’s 345 Harrison as “synergistic.”
+Project Management Advisors’ Omar Rihani describes the retail and residential at Boston’s 345 Harrison as “synergistic.”
 Credit: Robert Benson

 Other neighborhoods are so vibrant that residential developers see no need for on-site retail or restaurants.
 “Some of our clients will tell us that Midtown Atlanta is the amenity,” Webster said.
 “Their thinking is: You can walk to good restaurants and Piedmont Park.
 Why provide amenities in the building when they are all around you?”